jamesbuckett/ckad-questions/04-ckad-services-networking.md

 #### 04-02.
 Create a namespace called `netpol-namespace`.
 Create a pod called `web-pod` using the `nginx` image and exposing port `80`.
 Label the pod `tier=web`.
 Create a pod called `app-pod` using the `nginx` image and exposing port `80`.
 Label the pod `tier=app`.
 Create a pod called `db-pod` using the `nginx` image and exposing port `80`.
 Label the pod `tier=db`.
 Create a Network Policy called `my-netpol` that allows the `web-pod` to only egress to `app-pod` on port `80`.
 In turn only allow `app-pod` to egress to `db-pod` on port `80`.

+Please NOTE:

+- Docker Desktop does not support CNI (container network interface) so the NetworkPolicy's define are ignored.
+- The commands work but the NetworkPolicy's are not enforced

 I use the notepad to sketch out the ingress and egress before starting

+Rules

 - `tier: web` > `tier: app` on port 80
 - `tier: app` > `tier: db` on port 80